PEOPLE AND BUSINESS WORKING ON the digital and gender divide

 Phil is a great guy; among his other projects is the One World Media Center.
 His home page

 Phil Shapiro, an instructional technology coordinator for the Arlington County (VA) Schools, is making a personal effort to narrow the digital divide by refurbishing donated computers and giving them to low-income students.
 Shapiro believes that old, outdated, computers are better than no computers at all, because these computers still allow students to become familiar with keyboards, software and problem-solving.
 Arlington County Schools requires third-grade students to learn how to type.
 In donating refurbished computers Shapiro hopes to help the young students, who otherwise wouldn't have access to a computer at home, feel more comfortable as they're being introduced to basic computer skills in the classroom.
 Shapiro hopes that the computers he refurbishes will help prevent low-income children from falling behind their more affluent peers.
 (Personal site) (work site)

-National Institute on the Education of At-Risk Students
+National Institute on the Education of

 The At-Risk Institute, A new national institute devoted to improving education for at- risk students has just unveiled its home page on the Web.
 Dozens of studies, four national research centers, & experts on at-risk issues are featured in this new area created by the At-Risk Institute.